robertduplock/scifibooks.club/content/en/reviews/star-trek-the-next-generation-destiny-trilogy-book-review.md

 The Destiny trilogy received positive reviews online.
 All three books hold an "excellent" rating on TrekBBS.
 TrekLit described Gods Of Night as being, "\[...\] an incredibly strong start to the _Destiny_ trilogy."
 While Trek Core said it was, "\[...\] an excellent trilogy."
 Trek Movie described the trilogy as achieving, "a startling transformation of the Star Trek universe."
 While The Discriminating Fangirl described the trilogy as, "A masterpiece."

-Mack said in an interview that the book did, and continue to, sell very well.
+Mack said in an interview that the book did, and continues to, sell very well.

 ### The Final Verdict